raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 #### Operation TLVs

-A "DSOP Operation TLV" specifies the operation to be performed.
+An "Operation TLV" specifies the operation to be performed.

-A DSOP message MUST contain at most one Operation TLV.
+A DSO message MUST contain at most one Operation TLV.

-In all cases a DSOP request message MUST contain exactly one Operation TLV, indicating the operation to be performed.
+In all cases a DSO request message MUST contain exactly one Operation TLV, indicating the operation to be performed.

-Depending on the operation, a DSOP response message MAY contain no Operation TLV, because it is simply a response to a previous request message, and the message ID in the header is sufficient to identify the request in question.
-Or it may contain a single corresponding response Operation TLV, with the same DSOP-TYPE as in the request message.
-The specification for each DSOP type determines whether a response for that operation type is required to carry the Operation TLV.
+Depending on the operation, a DSO response message MAY contain no Operation TLV, because it is simply a response to a previous request message, and the message ID in the header is sufficient to identify the request in question.
+Or it may contain a single corresponding response Operation TLV, with the same DSO-TYPE as in the request message.
+The specification for each DSO type determines whether a response for that operation type is required to carry the Operation TLV.

-If a DSOP response is received for an operation which requires that the response carry an Operation TLV, and the required Operation TLV is not the first DSOP TLV in the response message, then this is a fatal error and the recipient of the defective response message MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).
+If a DSO response is received for an operation which requires that the response carry an Operation TLV, and the required Operation TLV is not the first DSO TLV in the response message, then this is a fatal error and the recipient of the defective response message MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

 #### Modifier TLVs

-A "DSOP Modifier TLV" specifies additional parameters relating to the operation.
-Immediately following the Operation TLV, if present, a DSOP message MAY contain one or more Modifier TLVs.
+A "Modifier TLV" specifies additional parameters relating to the operation.
+Immediately following the Operation TLV, if present, a DSO message MAY contain one or more Modifier TLVs.

 ####  Unrecognized TLVs

-If a DSOP request is received containing an unrecognized Operation TLV, the receiver MUST send a response with matching MESSAGE ID, and RCODE DSOPNOTIMP (tentatively 11).
+If a DSO request is received containing an unrecognized Operation TLV, the receiver MUST send a response with matching MESSAGE ID, and RCODE DSONOTIMP (tentatively 11).
 The response MUST NOT contain an Operation TLV.

-If a DSOP message (request or response) is received containing one or more unrecognized Modifier TLVs, the unrecognized Modifier TLVs MUST be silently ignored, and the remainder of the message is interpreted and handled as if the unrecognized parts were not present.
+If a DSO message (request or response) is received containing one or more unrecognized Modifier TLVs, the unrecognized Modifier TLVs MUST be silently ignored, and the remainder of the message is interpreted and handled as if the unrecognized parts were not present.

 ### EDNS(0) and TSIG

-Since the ARCOUNT field MUST be zero, a DSOP message MUST NOT contain an EDNS(0) option in the additional records section.
+Since the ARCOUNT field MUST be zero, a DSO message MUST NOT contain an EDNS(0) option in the additional records section.
-If functionality provided by current or future EDNS(0) options is desired for DSOP messages, a DSOP Operation TLV or
+If functionality provided by current or future EDNS(0) options is desired for DSO messages, an Operation TLV or
 Modifier TLV needs to be defined to carry the necessary information.

-For example, the EDNS(0) Padding Option {{!RFC7830}} used for security purposes is not permitted in a DSOP message, so if message padding is desired for DSOP messages then the Encryption Padding TLV described in {{padding}} MSUST be used.
+For example, the EDNS(0) Padding Option {{!RFC7830}} used for security purposes is not permitted in a DSO message, so if message padding is desired for DSO messages then the Encryption Padding TLV described in {{padding}} MUST be used.

-Similarly, a DSOP message MUST NOT contain a TSIG record.
+Similarly, a DSO message MUST NOT contain a TSIG record.
 A TSIG record in a conventional DNS message is added as the last record in the additional records section, and carries a signature computed over the preceding message content.
-Since DSOP data appears after the additional records section, it would not be included in the signature calculation.
+Since DSO data appears after the additional records section, it would not be included in the signature calculation.
-If use of signatures with DSOP messages becomes necessary in the future, an explicit DSOP Modifier TLV needs to be defined to perform this function.
+If use of signatures with DSO messages becomes necessary in the future, an explicit Modifier TLV needs to be defined to perform this function.

-Note however that, while DSOP *messages* cannot include EDNS(0) or TSIG records, a DSOP *session* is typically used to carry a whole series of DNS messages of different kinds, including DSOP messages, and other DNS message types like Query {{!RFC1034}}
+Note however that, while DSO *messages* cannot include EDNS(0) or TSIG records, a DSO *session* is typically used to carry a whole series of DNS messages of different kinds, including DSO messages, and other DNS message types like Query {{!RFC1034}}
 {{!RFC1035}} and Update {{!RFC2136}}, and those messages can carry EDNS(0) and TSIG records.

 This specification explicitly prohibits use of the EDNS(0) TCP Keepalive Option {{!RFC7828}}
-in *any* messages sent on a DSOP session (because it duplicates the functionality provided by the DSOP Keepalive operation), but messages may contain other EDNS(0) options as appropriate.
+in *any* messages sent on a DSO session (because it duplicates the functionality provided by the DSO Keepalive operation), but messages may contain other EDNS(0) options as appropriate.

 ## TLV Format